fastack-dev/fastack/docs/tutorial/globalvariables.md

         await websocket.close()
     ```

-    When you send data to client using websocket object from typing hint, it won't work because in websocket middleware *we allow all incoming connections* and *use websocket object from global*, while *websocket from typing hint in responder connection status is still not connected* (out of sync with object global)
+    When you send data to client using websocket object from typing hint, it won't work because in websocket middleware *we allow all incoming connections* and *use websocket object from global*, while *websocket from typing hint in responder connection status is still not connected* (out of sync with global object)

     The example below should work fine.